resource-watch/slate/source/includes/concept/_overview.md

 ### User roles

 RW API users have a role associated with it, defined in the `role` field of each user.
-You can check your own role by consulting your user information using the [`GET /users/me` endpoint](/index-rw.html#get-the-current-user) or getting a JWT token and decoding its information.
+You can check your own role by consulting your user information using the [`GET /users/me` endpoint](/index-rw.html#get-the-current-user) or getting a JSON Web Token and decoding its information.
 The `role` of the user is defined as a string, and it can take one of the following values:

 * `USER`
 * `MANAGER`